integration is the cross-repository system integration and VM validation repository for EriX.

 • subsystem negative run

 All scenario classes execute as full-system VM boots.
-The default full-system scenario now validates Phase 0 multi-service bootstrap smoke (bootloader -> kernel -> rootd -> {memd,vspaced,pagerd,procd} contract checks).
+The default full-system scenario now validates core multi-service bootstrap smoke (bootloader -> kernel -> rootd -> {memd,vspaced,pagerd,procd} contract checks).
+CI runs ./scripts/run-scenarios.sh without an explicit scenario list, so every committed tests/scenarios/*.toml file runs on every CI trigger.

 Scenario schema includes rootd bring-up controls: